sst/guide/_chapters/configure-aws-amplify.md

 comments_id: configure-aws-amplify/151
 ---

-To allow our React app to talk to the AWS resources that we created (in the backend section of the tutorial), we'll be using a library called [AWS Amplify](https://github.com/aws/aws-amplify).
+In this section we are going to allow our users to login and sign up for our app.
+To do this we are going to start connecting the AWS resources that we created in the backend section.

+To do this we'll be using a library called [AWS Amplify](https://github.com/aws/aws-amplify).
 AWS Amplify provides a few simple modules (Auth, API, and Storage) to help us easily connect to our backend.

 ### Install AWS Amplify